-The first thing I had to learn about this city was how to spell it--Cin-cin-nati.
+The first thing you'll learn about this city is how to spell it--Cin-cin-nati.

 Cincy, what the city is affectionately known as and much easier to spell, is a family destination that was wholly new to us.
 We've never been.
 We didn't even know what there was to do.
 We went in with no expectations, and discovered we were the only ones on the planet that didn't know how fun Cincinnati really is.

-Here are 9 other things we learned about Cincy:
+Here are 9 other things you'll learn about Cincy when you go:

-2. If you're traveling from the South, like Florida, Alabama, Georgia or Tennessee, and want to see a life-sized, built to scale version of Noah's Ark, visit The Ark Encounter.
+2. If you're traveling from the South, like Florida, Alabama, Georgia or Tennessee, there is a life-sized, built-to-scale version of Noah's Ark.
+Visit The Ark Encounter.
 It's on your way!

 3. Cincinnati Cyclones hockey fans like to stack beer cans in a tall tower against the glass during game-time.
 So don't be alarmed by the tiny beer pyramids lining the glass around the ice; just watch and wait for the players to slam each other against the glass.
 When the pyramids tumble, cheer loudly and you'll fit right in with the locals.